5 tips for data-driven working

 Data-driven working thus ensures a self-cleaning and self-improving system.
 Data transparency is the way to quickly improve the entire process.

-Take, for example, the routes that patients who suffered a stroke take to the hospital.
+Take, for example, the routes that patients who suffer a stroke take to the hospital.
 They are racing against time.
 The data about patient routes will have to become more accessible and public.
 If surgeons or neurologists in the future choose not to act with maximum efficiency in emergencies, they will have to justify that.
 Not just to the hospital directors or the department, but to the patients themselves.

 5 recommendations for institutionalizing new behavior